 As an administrator, it's important to make sure Active Directory Group Policy Objects (GPOs) you’ve set on your desktop management software are the same on your mobile devices.
 Microsoft's MDM Migration Analysis Tool (MMAT) helps with this task.

-MMAT examines an organization's Windows 10 GPOs and determines if there are equivalent MDM policies.
+MMAT examines an organization's Windows 10 and 11 GPOs and determines if there are equivalent MDM policies.
 It then generates both XML and HTML reports indicating the level of support for each GPO in terms of MDM equivalents.

 Note: MMAT does not transfer GPOs to MDM policies.